If you’re looking for Asian picnic food ideas, look no further than the rice paper roll.

 - 8 lettuce leaves - use soft lettuce such as iceberg or butter lettuce.

-- Handful of chopped peanuts or cashew nuts *optional
+- ¼ cup chopped peanuts or cashew nuts - *optional

 Instructions

-- If you are not buying a pre smoked duck breast - smoke the duck as per this recipe, also shown below.
-You can do this a day or two in advance as the duck will keep well.
+- If you are not buying a pre-smoked duck breast – smoke the duck as per this recipe.
+You can do this a day or two in advance, as the duck will keep well.
 Slice the duck thinly.

 - Peel and slice your vegetables.
 I like to use a mandoline to achieve a nice thin slice—less chance of the veg piercing your rice paper wrapper with thin veg pieces.